reveurmichael/machine_learning/Readme.md

 ### Regarding personal WeChat chats:
 - **Questions asked in personal WeChat chats will NOT be answered.**

-Learning how to use Google & Baidu & Bing to solve computer science problems is an important skill you should develop during this course.
+Learning how to use Google & Baidu & Bing & ChatGTP to solve computer science problems is an important skill you should develop during this course.

 For private questions, please send your questions by email to:
 - lundechen@shu.edu.cn (Lunde Chen)